denisnarushevich/gamephp/readme.txt

 In case of something went wrong, and game tiles wont load - you can check browser console, every game request and response or server error is logged there.

-You can email me d.narushevich at inbox dot lv